Energy

 There’s also a link to each supplier’s website, so you can use their quick quote tool to get an exact amount.

-What about your electricity bill?
+What about electricity costs?

 If you haven’t switched your electricity provider in over a year, you’re probably on a standard tariff and paying more than you need to.